 Business Law is designed to provide students with an introduction to the substantive area of corporate/business law, and the practical skills necessary to serve as a corporate paralegal.
-Students will learn about the legal formation and functioning of various business entities, including business corporations, partnerships, and limited liability companies and learn to distinguish the structure, liability, and taxation attributes of different business entities.
-Students will also receive a comprehensive introduction to corporate finance and securities regulation, an overview of Article 9 of the Uniform Commercial Code, and highlights of intellectual property law.
+Students will learn about the legal formation and functioning of various business entities, including corporations, partnerships, and limited liability companies; as well as learn to distinguish the formation, liability, and taxation attributes of these business entities.
+Through the lens of current events, students will also learn about the intersection of politics and business law; and receive a comprehensive introduction to corporate finance and securities regulation, an overview of Article 9 of the Uniform Commercial Code, and highlights of intellectual property law.
 Detailed analysis of business law transactions will help students gain the requisite legal knowledge and practical skills necessary to assist attorneys with various corporate transactions.

 Students in the Litigation module will learn the most frequently employed civil discovery devices and some strategic aspects of discovery.
 This session begins with an overview of the litigation process from investigation to filing a lawsuit, Federal Rules of Civil Procedure and various common law and statutory privileges against disclosure, including marital privilege, the work product doctrine, and the attorney-client privilege.
 The course will place an emphasis on the use of interrogatories, requests for production of documents, depositions, and independent medical examinations.
 Students will also be given an overview of summary judgment and the role of experts in preparing a case for trial.
 Students will review the rules and then read and analyze case law interpreting discovery issues.
 Students will be given various discovery materials and a hypothetical fact pattern.
 They will then be asked to prepare responsive documents.
 The instructor will provide technical education as well as “practice pointers” and strategic aspects of the discovery process.